RULES AND CONSTITUTION OF BLACKDOWN MENDIP RIDING CLUB

 39. A special General Meeting may be called by the Committee, or by a request signed by not less than five members specifying the business to be discussed.
 The Secretary shall give all members ten days notice of the date of such a meeting and shall specify in such notice matters to be dealt with at the meeting.

-40. The Accounts of the Club shall be audited each year by the person appointed at the previous Annual General Meeting.
+40. The Accounts of the Club shall be verified each year.
 The person should be experienced in accounting matters and not a member of the club.

 41. Notice may be given to any member by sending it by email or if no email available then post to him at his address in the United Kingdom registered in the records of the Club.
 If any member has no address in the United Kingdom such member shall not be entitled to receive any notice.
 The accidental omission to give notice of a meeting to or the non-receipt of a notice of a meeting by any member shall not invalidate the proceedings of the meeting.